- Military Basics

 A non-medical counselor can offer personalized support while walking you through strategies to cope with a breakup.
 Free, confidential non-medical counseling is available through your installation’s Military and Family Life Counseling program and through Military OneSource.
 Call 800-342-9647 or live chat to schedule an appointment with a non-medical counselor or to learn more.
 OCONUS?
 View international calling options.

 If you are currently in a relationship and experiencing conflict, check out these relationship resources from Military OneSource.
-These include virtual resources for military relationships, non-medical counseling and the free and confidential Building Healthy Relationships specialty consultation.
+These include non-medical counseling and the free and confidential Building Healthy Relationships specialty consultation.